 Using Ground Economy is just the first step.
 The real savings come from actively optimizing how you use the service.

-Negotiate Your Contract Rates
+Always Negotiate Your Carrier Contract

 Published rates are a starting point, not the final price.
 FedEx expects large shippers to negotiate.
 The discounts available depend on your total shipping volume, service mix, and competitive leverage.
 Many shippers leave money on the table by not renegotiating frequently enough or by negotiating without competitive intelligence.
 Partnering with a contract optimization specialist ensures you’re getting the best possible rates for your shipping profile.

-Right-Size Your Packaging
+Right-Size Your Packaging to Cut Costs

 Because DIM weight pricing applies to Ground Economy, oversized packaging directly increases your costs.
 Conduct a packaging audit to identify opportunities to reduce box sizes.
 Even a one-inch reduction in each dimension can shift packages below the DIM weight threshold and lower your per-package cost.

-Manage Your Address Quality
+Improve Your Address Data Quality

 Address corrections are one of the most common and avoidable surcharges.
 Implement address validation at checkout to catch errors before they become surcharges.
 Clean, accurate addresses also reduce delivery exceptions and returned shipments.

-Audit Every Invoice
+Audit Every Single Invoice for Errors

 Carrier invoices are complex, and billing errors happen more often than most shippers realize.
 Late deliveries, incorrect surcharges, duplicate charges, and weight discrepancies are all recoverable.
 Regular invoice auditing is essential for ensuring you actually receive the savings your contract promises.
 Shipware’s technology audits every line item on every invoice, recovering an average of 2-8% of total shipping spend for our clients through our parcel invoice audit service.

-Monitor Your Service Mix
+Regularly Review Your Service Mix

 Track what percentage of your shipments use Ground Economy versus other services.
 Many businesses find they’re over-relying on premium services for shipments that could move via Ground Economy without impacting the customer experience.
 A spend management portal can provide visibility into your service mix and identify optimization opportunities.